 The Summer Opera Picnic

-Since Hollis Morgan was established in 2010 we have annually thanked 400 clients, family and friends by hosting a party with a difference – A Summer Evening of Opera Highlights which is now an established fixture of the Bristol Social scene!
-Also included on the guest list are many representatives of the numerous charities we support throughout the year.
+Since Hollis Morgan was established in 2010 we have thanked 400 clients, family and friends by hosting an annually party with a difference – A Summer Evening of Opera Highlights which is now an established fixture of the Bristol Social scene!
+Also included on the guest list are many representatives of the numerous other charities we support throughout the year.

 In 2017 the evening was dedicated to our Charity of the year - a LIFE for a CURE – Ryan Bresnahan’s Meningitis Appeal and our generous guests donated nearly £4,000 in cash and online donations.
 If you would like to make a donation to this wonderful charity FOLLOW THIS LINK TO VIRGIN MONEY.